root-project/web/install/dependencies.md

 The table of content can be used to quickly jump to your operating system.

+For a more comprehensive list of dependencies depending on the operating system version, we recommend checking the [docker image repository](https://github.com/root-project/root-docker/tree/master), under the file `packages` of your corresponding system

 ## Supported compilers

 ### From v6.30: